 Lindsay’s interest in the brain and mind/body connection was sparked when practicing as a Licensed Massage Therapist.
 While working with clients on their physical issues, the inseparable link between the mind and body became evident.
 After practicing therapeutic massage for over a decade, Lindsay decided she wanted to help people in a different way and work with the mind side of the equation.

 Lindsay is currently in private practice offering counseling and neurofeedback.
-She works with people of all ages who want help navigating anxiety, attention problems, life transitions and recovery from Traumatic Brain Injury.
+She works with people of all ages who want help navigating anxiety, insomnia, depression, attention problems, life transitions and recovery from Traumatic Brain Injury.

 Lindsay is honored to be on the GAINS board, because she believes that IPNB will bring more kindness, connection, and empathy to the world.

-She lives in Portland, Oregon with her husband, her trained therapy dog, PJ, and their bossy kitty, Charlotte.
+She lives in Venice, Florida with her trained therapy dog, PJ, and their bossy kitty, Charlotte.